 By the Shores of Time

-“Give him some meds and be done with,” Alex scoffed, drawing their attention.
+“Give him some meds and be done with,” Alex blurted.
+Celeste shrunk his sudden jerk rattled the table.
+“These fuckers aren’t answering—”

-Celeste was reluctant to respond as she continued to monitor Johnny's deteriorating condition.
-He glanced toward the drunkard, seeing a miserable shadow of the man.
-Serving as a local politician months ago, he was forced into temporary exile after an altercation got out of hand.
-His heavy eyes never reared to him, feeling an equal sense of disdain before taking a swig from his flask.
+Gabriel observed the drunkard, seeing a miserable shadow of the man.
+Alex served as a local politician months ago, he was forced into temporary exile after an altercation got out of hand.
+His heavy eyes never reared to him, feeling an equal sense of disdain before taking another swig.

-“How long have these lights been doing this?” he asked, meeting his blank gaze.
+“By the way,” he asked, meeting his blank gaze.
+“How long have these lights been doing this?”

 “What’s it to you?” he muttered.
 “You don’t have to live in this shit—”